Radio 2XG: Pre-World War I history

 In 1914, de Forest established a laboratory at 1391 Sedgwick Avenue in the Highbridge section of the Bronx in New York City.
 Vacuum-tube transmitters had recently been developed and were found to be superior to arc-transmitters for audio transmissions.
 The company now concentrated on developing vacuum-tube equipment, including "Oscillion" transmitter tubes.
 In the summer of 1915, the company received a license for an experimental station located at the Highbridge laboratory, with the callsign 2XG.

-De Forest suspended arc-transmiter broadcasting demonstrations after 1910, but later began to showcase the capabilities of the new vacuum-tube transmitters, by introducing a "wireless newspaper" making regular broadcasts of concerts and news bulletins.
+De Forest suspended arc-transmitter broadcasting demonstrations after 1910, but later began to showcase the capabilities of the new vacuum-tube transmitters, by introducing a "wireless newspaper" making regular broadcasts of concerts and news bulletins.
 There were no formal government regulations restricting broadcasting at this time, so the company was free to transmit these programs over 2XG.
 Arrangements were made with the Columbia Graphophone record company to broadcast phonograph records from their offices at 102 West 38th Street in New York City—the phonograph company supplied records in exchange for the station "announcing the title and 'Columbia Gramophone Company' with each playing".
 The debut program was aired on October 26, 1916, and it was announced that nightly transmissions of news interspersed with Columbia recordings would be sent from the Highbridge laboratory beginning November 1.

 2XG's original audience was mostly amateur radio operators.
 An early report stated that 2XG was broadcasting on "a wave length of approximately 800 meters" (375 kilohertz).
 Carl Dreher would later recall: "The quality was quite good, and I used to listen to the station for hours at a time".
 De Forest initially used these broadcasts to advertise "the products of the De Forest Radio Co., mostly the radio parts, with all the zeal of our catalogue and price list", until comments by Western Electric engineers caused him to eliminate the sales messages.